Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997

 Why does this company attract the investors who matter?

 Start with what the house actually does, because it is rare and it is verifiable.
-To take a client's brand, manufacture it onto the world's finest goods flawlessly, and then place it, agency it, and present it with that same perfection — order after order, for 29 years.
+To take a client's brand, manufacture it onto the world's finest goods, and place it — agency, deliver, present — to the same standard, order after order, for 29 years.
 Anyone can produce one beautiful piece once.
-The rare thing is producing it perfectly every single time, for the brands that cannot afford one flaw, and carrying the entire chain — strategy, manufacture, delivery, presentation — inside one accountable house.
-That is three disciplines most companies buy from three different firms — a full agency, its own editorial media operation publishing daily, and a 29-year manufacturing practice — run as one, with a track record an investor can check.
-You are not backing a promise — you are backing three decades of doing it right.
+The rare thing is producing it to that standard every time, for brands that cannot afford one flaw, and carrying the entire chain — strategy, manufacture, fulfillment, presentation — inside one accountable house, with a record we can put in front of you.

-Isn't this just a promotional-products distributor?
+Isn't this just a distributor?

 What stops a holding company or a funded startup from copying this?